How Writers Write Fiction:

 Storied Women MOOC-Pack

-This MOOC-Pack provides the core content of our past MOOC How Writers Write Fiction 2016: Storied Women.
+This MOOC-Pack provides the core content of our past MOOC How Writers Write Fiction: Storied Women.
 You can use this MOOC-Pack on your own, or you can use it to lead a writing class or a study group.

-Start by clicking on the Welcome Class in the navigation menu at the left.
+Start by clicking on the Welcome Class in the Storied Women MOOC-Pack Page Menu at the left.
 You will find directions for the welcome video, audio file, and transcript.
 Then, click on Class 1.
-You will find directions for the class 1 video, audio file, transcript, writing assignment, readings, and discussion questions.
+You will find directions for the class 1 video, audio file, transcript, writing assignment, and readings.